Skip to Content

 Heart Problems

 The Sphynx and Devon Rex cats are both known to develop heart problems.
-It is not known whether this will carry to the Minskin breed in any notable way.
+It is unknown whether this will carry to the Minskin breed in any notable way.

 Final Thoughts on Minskin Cats

-Minskins are indeed unique, and they will definitely be a talking point of interest whenever encountered.
+Minskins are indeed unique and will definitely be a talking point whenever encountered.
 They are even more special for their ability to socialize well with people and families.

 It’s difficult to resist their playful attitude, high intelligence, and warm, cuddly demeanor.
 As a new breed, they have found a surprisingly willing audience, no doubt due to all these characteristics.
-Now it’s time for you to decide if getting a Minskin is a good idea for you, or should you consider some other dwarf cat?
+Now it’s time for you to decide if getting a Minskin is a good idea for you or if you should consider other dwarf breeds, like the Genetta cat.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.